frederickjh/meos_wetkit_shiny/README.md

+This theme as a sub theme of the Wetkit Shiny theme for MEOS http://meos.ch.

 Sub-themes are just like any other theme, with one difference: They inherit the parent theme's resources.
 There are no limits on the chaining capabilities connecting sub-themes to their parents.
 A sub-theme can be a child of another sub-theme, and it can be branched and organized however you see fit.
 This is what gives sub-themes great potential.

 The script "subtheme-creator" that created the base files and folders for your new sub-theme did a lot of the mundane work in creating this new sub-theme.